Working across organisational boundaries with service communities

-Don’t worry if it’s not possible to get everyone using your preferred tool.
-The most important thing is to share things regularly with other teams - even if you have to just email documents to one another.
+Don’t worry if it’s not possible to get everyone using your preferred tool, though.
+The most important thing is to share things regularly - even if you have to email documents to one another.

 And where possible, work in the open and publish things on the internet.
 Anyone can access a blog post.